 We operate in multiple taxing jurisdictions, both within the United States and outside of the United States, and are or may be subject to audits from various tax authorities regarding transfer pricing, the deductibility of certain expenses, intercompany transactions, and other matters.
 Our income tax expense for the period varies from the amount that would normally be derived based upon statutory rates in the respective jurisdictions in which we operate.
-The significant reasons for this variation are the Company's inability to record a tax benefit on its losses generated in the United States, coupled with a tax provision on foreign earnings, and the effect of tax-deductible goodwill for which a deferred tax liability has been recorded.
+The significant reasons for this variation are our inability to record a tax benefit on its losses generated in the United States, coupled with a tax provision on foreign earnings, and the effect of tax-deductible goodwill, for which a deferred tax liability has been recorded.
+In addition, we recorded a one-time tax benefit of \$0.5 million related to the reorganization of our Japanese subsidiary in June 2007 for which a loss carry back was realized.